Moodle Plugins directory: Jitsi | Moodle.org

 The plugin supports multiple recording methods:

-• Dropbox: teachers record to their Dropbox account and publish the link manually in the Recordings tab.
-The plugin can embed the video directly using an HTML5 player.
+- Dropbox — teachers record to their Dropbox account and publish the link manually.
+The plugin can embed the video directly with an HTML5 player.

-• External links: any recording link can be added manually to the Recordings tab.
+- External links — any recording link can be added manually to the Recordings tab.

 Token-based moderation